ahof1704/CST/README.md

 The scripts for the toy data generation can be found [here](resources/NIDE_method_github.png).

 # Tutorial
-For an example on how to use CST to model dynamics, consult this [notebook](main-toyData.ipynb) in which NIDE is used to model the toy dataset described above.
+For an example on how to use CST to model dynamics, consult this [notebook](main-toyData.ipynb) in which CST is used to model the toy dataset described above.

 # Manual Environment Creation